oangelo/NetworkModels/README.md

 - Edge class:
 A class that holds information of which is the owner vector an with which other vertex it has a connection.
+This object is need for adding properties to the connection between vertex.

 Implemented Networks: